R-vanLangeveld/nextjs-dashboard/README.md

-use cd nextjs-dashboard
+First use cd nextjs-dashboard

-then pnpm dev
+Then pnpm dev
+Or pnpm lint